Shopify/revs/README.md

 ## Development

-Revs development is setup to be done in Spin.
+For folks @Shopify Revs development is setup to be done in Spin.

 ```sh
 spin up revs